What Are Car Dealership Documentation Fees?

 The dealer charges a documentation fee in exchange for filling out and filing paperwork for the car you are purchasing, as well as the vehicle you are trading (if applicable).
 This is a complicated process involving many different state and federally-mandated forms, and culminates with a trip to the Clerk of Courts office.

-Dealers in Ohio are allowed to charge a maximum $250 documentation fee, or 10% of the purchase price, whichever is less, and they often tack on the state’s title fee, temporary tag fee, notary fee and more in addition.
+As of 2026, dealers in Ohio are allowed to charge a maximum $398 documentation fee, and this is subject to annual adjustments based on inflation.
+Most dealers will then tack on the state’s title fee, temporary tag fee (and more) in addition.

-At CAR 1, our documentation fee is just $199, including the title fee, temp tag, notary, and unlike some dealers, we DON’T charge it twice if you are trading a vehicle in.
+At CAR 1, our documentation fee is just $299, and this includes the title fee and temp tag.
+And unlike some dealers, we DON’T charge it twice if you are trading a vehicle in.